acays/CSE-MonitoringSystem/README.md

 -f file_name.txt - Saves the process output to file_name.txt on the client machine

 -hs hostIP - Sets the server IP
--hc hostIP - Sets the client IP
+-hc clientIP - Sets the client IP

 -ps port - Sets server port
 -pc port - Sets client port

-Will use localhost and a default port number of 12345 if not set
+Will use localhost and a default port number of 12345 or 8080 if not set

 After entering the stage 2 command the current terminal will become the server and a new terminal that automatically opens will be the client